 If that doesn't return the results you want, try another angle.

 When I did this, fortunately for me it was easy as I just needed to search for a specific CPU I knew I wanted. 'i7-5700HQ'

 Buying a Laptop on jd.com

 jd.com, known as 京东 in Chinese, is a huge site that is in many respects similar to Amazon in the way it operates.
-The range of notebooks they have is huge, probably outnumbering the international e-commerce behemoth (I've always wanted to use that word in an article).
+The range of notebooks they have is impressive, probably outnumbering the international e-commerce giant.

 Though before considering buying from here, you need to know that you probably need a Chinese ID card number to do so, which might rule out the viability of the site entirely if you do not have a friend to help.